undercover-el/undercover.el/README.md

                      (:send-report nil))
   ```

-- Set `UNDERCOVER_FORCE` environment variable if you want to do coverage calculation locally:
+- Set the `UNDERCOVER_FORCE` environment variable to calculate coverage even when not running on a CI:

   ```sh
   $ UNDERCOVER_FORCE=true cask exec ert-runner
   ```

+  Alternatively, use `(setq undercover-force-coverage t)` before calling `(undercover)`.

-- Set `UNDERCOVER_CONFIG` if you want to configure `undercover.el` via environment variables:
+- Set the `UNDERCOVER_CONFIG` variable to configure `undercover.el` via the environment:

   ```lisp
   (when (require 'undercover nil t) (undercover))